soesandarwin2201/DumbCoding/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Professional Portfolio] <a name="about-project"></a>
+# 📖 [Start Your coding journey with DumbCoding] <a name="about-project"></a>

-"Professional Portfolio website with three.js " is a show off my skills and project as the personal portfolio.
+"This is the Next.js fullstack application for the people who want to learn programming .User can see the collection of the resources from absolute beginner to professional .
+User can create the account and can post their own course"

 ## 🛠 Built With <a name="built-with"></a>

 * React
+* Next.js
-* React three fiber
+* MongoDB
-* React three drei
+* mongoose
-* Three JS
+* google cloud
 * Tailwind css
 * Maath
 * Framer-motion